borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   - borg repo-space: optionally, you can allocate some reserved space in the repo to free in "file system full" conditions.
   - borg version: show local/remote Borg version
+  - borg prune:

-  - borg prune: add quarterly pruning strategies (3M and 13W)
+    - add quarterly pruning strategies (3M and 13W)
+    - add optional interval support for all prune retention flags
   - borg delete: it now SOFT-deletes archives and there is "borg undelete" to undo that. "borg compact" will free all space in the repository that belongs to soft-deleted archives, thus undelete only works for soft-deleted